nhsengland/privfp-experiments/README.md

 For those wanting to familiarise themselves with how PrivFp can be used, we have a notebook stepping through the pipeline [here](./notebooks/full_pipeline_example.ipynb).

-Further, we run an `experiment 1.0` and included a write up in the docs [here](https://nhsengland.github.io/privfp-experiments/background/experiment-1point0/).
+Further, we run an `Experiment 1.0` and include a write up in the docs [here](https://nhsengland.github.io/privfp-experiments/background/experiment-1point0/).

 ## Generative Module